cgq-qgc/pyhelp/docs/data.rst

 design data needed to compute infiltration, subrunoff, and groundwater recharge.

-The input data must be formatted and saved as coma-separated text files in the working directory of PyHelp with the following names:
+The input data must be formatted and saved in four coma-separated text files in the working directory of PyHelp with the following names:

 - 1. :file:`precip_input_data.csv` for daily precipitation in mm